 FBI apostille for Spain residency

-Spain is an active member of the Hague Apostille Convention.
-Any type of official document preordain for Spain needs an Apostille from the United States Department of State in Washington, DC.
-Spain became a member of the Hague Apostille Convention in 1978.
+Spain is an active member of the Hague Apostille Convention since 1978.
+Any type of official document preordain for Spain needs an apostille from the United States Department of State in Washington D.C.

 This is where legal work starts.
 Gathering all the documents required can be a bit overwhelming but it is the very first step in applying for a visa for the country of Spain.